zdu-strong/transparent-republic/README.md

 Citizens directly elect Community Supervisors.<br/>

-Each community has a population between 1,000 and 10,000 people, and each community elects one Community Supervisor.<br/>
+Each community has at least 1,000 people, and each community elects one Community Supervisor.<br/>
+A community with only one person is also allowed, but the community supervisor of a community with fewer than 1,000 people will not receive a salary.

 Citizens can vote to re-elect or impeach their Community Supervisor:<br/>